barbalet/apesdk/maccatalyst/PLAN.md

 - Done: Confirm touch, simulation cycling, and redraw behavior at smoke-test level.
 - Done with note: Touch automation used Computer Use against the Simulator UI; `simctl io tap` is unavailable in the current toolchain.
 - Done: Exercise the mobile overlay commands (`New Simulation`, `Next Ape`, `Previous Ape`) through the Simulator UI.
-- Next: Investigate optional iPad multi-window scene behavior.
+- Done: Investigate optional iPad multi-window scene behavior.
+The generated iOS Simulator Info.plist already sets `UIApplicationSupportsMultipleScenes = true` for the SwiftUI `WindowGroup` app.
+- Next: Add actual multi-window UI/UX only if we decide the iPad app should expose more than the current single simulation surface per scene.

 ### Phase 4: Transition